mosaicml/llm-foundry/TUTORIAL.md

 Config YAMLs are used as inputs to `scripts/train/train.py` and `scripts/eval/eval.py`, and are the main way we configure runs launched with `mcli`.

-Both of the above scripts, `train.py` and `eval.py`, wrap a `composer` Trainer in an opinionated way to make it easy to train and evaluate (respectively) LLMs.
+Both of the above scripts, `train.py` and `eval.py`, wrap a Composer Trainer in an opinionated way to make it easy to train and evaluate (respectively) LLMs.
 The bulk of each script essentially just interprets the config YAML it receives to build the appropriate inputs to the Trainer.

 **We strive to keep the names of the YAML fields as closely related as possible to the kwargs of the function/class they direct to.** For instance, here's an example snippet for the `model` portion:
 ```yaml